shortydoggg/FreePascalfpcbuild/install/doc/readme.txt

 ****************************************************************************
-* Quick start - OS/2 / eComStation
+* Quick start - OS/2 / eComStation / ArcaOS
 ****************************************************************************

-Download distribution archive (os2300.zip for OS/2 or eComStation) and unzip it into a temporary directory.
+Download distribution archive (os2320full.zip or os2320.zip for OS/2,
+eComStation or ArcaOS) and unzip it into a temporary directory.

 Start the install program INSTALL.EXE and follow the instructions.